 Before your pet's dental exam, a thorough pre-anesthetic physical assessment will be completed.

 The vet will take blood and urine analyses to confirm that your pet can safely undergo anesthesia.
-Additional diagnostics, such as chest radiographs may also be conducted.
+Additional diagnostics, such as chest radiographs, may also be conducted.

 Once your pet is under anesthesia, we will perform a complete oral examination (tooth by tooth) and charting.

-The next step is to clean and polish the teeth (including under the gum line) and take X-Rays.
+The next step is to clean and polish the teeth (including under the gum line) and take X-rays.
 The vet will then apply a fluoride treatment to each tooth.

 Finally, a dental sealant is applied to keep plaque from sticking to the tooth enamel.
 If advanced periodontal disease is discovered, the veterinarian will create a treatment plan and review it with you.